+WHY GREEK?
-Gain an ability to apply grammar and syntax rules in English and Greek texts accurately

-Develop your critical thinking and analatylical skills by engaging with key Greek literature texts

-A broad course and a solid qualification for a wide range of degree paths
+- Gain an ability to apply grammar and syntax rules in English and Greek texts accurately - Develop your critical thinking and analatylical skills by engaging with key Greek literature texts - A broad course and a solid qualification for a wide range of degree paths

-For clarifications please see the Head of Faculty, Mrs C. Karagiorghi-Demenaga
+For clarifications please see the Head of Faculty, Mrs. C. Karagiorghi-Demenaga

-Modern Greek A-Level focuses language, on advanced skills and research and reading the importance of knowledge and understanding of Greek language, culture and literary study.
+Modern Greek A-Level focuses on language, advanced research and reading skills and the importance of knowledge and understanding of Greek language, culture and literary study.

 This course is divided in to two units, one of which is taught in year 5 and one in year 7.

-In Year 5 you have studied: Unit 1: Understanding and Written Response in Greek.
-This unit consists of three sections: Section A: Reading Section B: Grammar Section C: Essay
+In Year 5 you have studied:

+Unit 1: Understanding and Written Response in Greek.
+This unit consists of three sections:

+Section A: Reading Section B: Grammar Section C: Essay

 Students are required to convey their understanding of written Greek through a series of reading tasks.
-They also need to draw upon and apply their knowledge of the Greek language, grammar and lexis, as well as to demonstrate an ability to manipulate the Greek continuous language in writing.
-Students will be expected to recognise and use Greek in a variety of contexts and in relation to the following general topic areas: 1) Youth culture and concerns, 2) Lifestyle: health and fitness, world around us: travel.
-3) The tourism, environmental issues and the
+They also need to draw upon and apply their knowledge of the Greek language, grammar and lexis, as well as to demonstrate an ability to manipulate the Greek language in continuous writing.
+Students will be expected to recognise and use Greek in a variety of contexts and in relation to the following general topic areas:

-Greek-speaking world, 4) Education and employment.
+1) Youth culture and concerns, 2) Lifestyle: health and fitness, 3) The world around us: travel, tourism, environmental issues and the Greek-speaking world, 4) Education and employment.

-In Year 7 you will study: Unit 2: Writing and Research in Greek.
+Unit 2: Writing and Research in Greek.
 This unit consists of three sections:

-Section A: Translation Section B: Creative / Discursive Essay Section C: Research-based Essay
+Section A: Translation

+Section B: Creative / Discursive Essay Section C: Research-based Essay